stripe/stripe-dotnet/readme.md

 	var balanceService = new StripeBalanceService();
 	IEnumerable<StripeBalanceTransaction> balanceTransactions = balanceService.List(); // optional StripeBalanceTransactionListOptions

-StripeBalanceTransactionListOptions supports filtering by date created, date available, currency, source, transfer and type, and supports [StripeListOptions](#stripelistoptions-paging) for paging, and a [StripeDateFilter](#stripedatefilter-date-filtering) for date filtering
+StripeBalanceTransactionListOptions supports filtering by a [StripeDateFilter](#stripedatefilter-date-filtering) for date created, a [StripeDateFilter](#stripedatefilter-date-filtering) for date available, currency, source, transfer, type, and supports [StripeListOptions](#stripelistoptions-paging) for paging

 Disputes
 --------